nvhaver/purple-team-exercise-framework/PTEFv2.md

 Exercise Coordinators are responsible for taking minutes, notes, action items, and attendee/sponsor feedback.
 The Exercise Coordinators are also responsible for the creation of a Lessons Learned document (Report) following each exercise.

-For the Purple Team Exercise itself, feedback requests should be sent to all attendees on the last day of the Purple Team Exercise to obtain immediate feedback while it is fresh on attendee’s minds.
+For the Purple Team Exercise itself, feedback requests should be sent to all attendees on the last day of the Purple Team Exercise to obtain immediate feedback while it is fresh on attendees' minds.

 An example of a Purple Team Exercise report is available at [Defensive Origins Github](https://github.com/DefensiveOrigins/AtomicPurpleTeam/tree/master/Playbook).
 Other resources include CyberWarDogs post “[How Hot is Your Hunt Team](https://cyberwardog.blogspot.com/2017/07/how-hot-is-your-hunt-team.html)”.